 Tales from the Loop Episode 5, “Control”, has the theme of family protection which slightly edges on boring but brings some important messages.

-This recap of Tales from the Loop episode 5, “Control” contains significant spoilers.
+This recap of Tales from the Loop Season 1 Episode 5, “Control” contains significant spoilers.

 Tales from the Loop Episode 5, “Control”, is more about a father’s grief than about his desire to ensure his family is properly protected.